Ebosetale/banking/readme.md

 Tell us about your experience with core banking solutions:

-    With over 5 years in the Fintech/banking industry, came the experience of building applications the interract with different core banking systems like finacle, teminus, flexcube.
+    With over 5 years in the Fintech/banking industry, came the experience of building applications that interract with different core banking systems like finacle, teminus, flexcube.
 List your top 5 security best practices:

     Using prepared query
     using short-lived token
     role based aauthorizations